shaochen1850/w/README.md

-This project is for saving webpages lsc will create.
+This project is for saving webpages bddx will create.